cornerman/chameleon/README.md

 }
 ```

-Users of this library can now decide what kind of serialization they want to use and rely on existing implementation for some libraries.
+Users of this library can now decide what kind of serialization they want to use and rely on existing implementation for some serializers.
 If you want to use this library with, e.g., JSON using circe, you can do:
 ```
 import io.circe._, io.circe.syntax._, io.circe.generic.auto._
 import chameleon.ext.circe._